bturng/ec2/README.md

 These playbooks are configuration files that used to provision AWS instances using Ansible:

-This root directory in include roles that will provision a ec2 instance and deploy a fully functional jenkin server and ldap server
+This root directory in include roles that will provision a ec2 instance and deploy a fully functional jenkin server with ldap server

-verify.py is python script I developed to verify the functionality of ldap server and creation of access-group, please cat virify for more comments
+verify.py is python script I developed to verify the functionality of ldap server and creation of access-group, please cat verify.py for more comments

 The following playbooks are found in  ansible galaxy and I modified to fit my need. ansible-aws-roles